-We all reach that point with our aging automobiles when we have to make some tough decisions.
-Here on this page we will provide an overview of the decision-making process.
+However, there's no question we all reach that point with our aging automobiles when we must make some tough decisions.
+Here on this page we'll provide an overview of the decision-making process.

-As I mentioned, we will get into individual articles below that take a deep dive into individual automotive systems.
+As I mentioned, we get into individual scenarios in the articles below.
+These posts take a deep dive into individual automotive systems.

 As an example, let’s say you replace the transmission.
-This new component is now surrounded by older parts that will continue to need service in the future.
+This newer component becomes surrounded by older parts.

 Recently we had a customer come in with a check engine light on.
-The vehicle had set a bunch of trouble codes.
-As we started inspecting the vehicle we noticed that many of the connectors had broken where they plugged into the individual sensors.
+The vehicle set a bunch of trouble codes.
+As we started inspecting the vehicle we noticed many broken connectors where they plugged into the individual sensors.

 The customer explained they had the engine replaced at another shop.
 The repairs took place three months ago and came with a short term warranty.
 She told us how they provided and honored the 90 day warranty coverage that now expired.

 In that 3 month time span she found it necessary to return to the repair center at least once a week for various issues.
 She said the motor shop asked her to stop coming in after the warranty expired.

 What the customer didn't realize is this 20-year-old car with

 300,000 miles on it received a low mileage junk yard engine.
 Nevertheless, she continued to say her car had a new engine.
 In reality it had a motor with true mileage unknown.